CHF 33.50

 Gregory A. Waselkov is professor emeritus of anthropology at the University of South Alabama.
 He has written, edited, and contributed to many books on southern archaeology and history, including Old Mobile Archaeology and A Conquering Spirit: Fort Mims and the Redstick War of 1813–1814.

-Raven M. Christopher is chief curator at the Alabama Department of Archives and History.
+Raven M. Christopher is the chief curator at the Alabama Department of Archives and History.
 She is coauthor with Gregory A. Waselkov of the Archaeological Survey of the Old Federal Road in Alabama, Final Report, prepared for the Alabama Department of Transportation.

 Summary